craftcms/awesome/README.md

 ### Twig
 - [Hacksaw](https://github.com/ehousestudio/craft_hacksaw) Simple text truncation.
 Strips the HTML and limits the excerpts by character count, word count, or cutoff marker.
-- [RetconHTML](https://github.com/mmikkel/RetconHTML-Craft) A collection of Twig filters for rewriting HTML content.
+- [RetconHTML](https://github.com/mmikkel/RetconHTML-Craft) Collection of Twig filters for rewriting HTML content.
 - [Sprout Active](https://sprout.barrelstrengthdesign.com/craft-plugins/active) Easily manage active states and conditional content based on your selected URL segments.
 - [Inflect](https://github.com/lukeholder/craft-inflect) Several Twig filters to transform the inflection of strings.
 - [Image Color](https://github.com/familiar-studio/craft-image-color) Grabs the most prominate colors from any image asset using a twig filter on an assets object.